-In particular, the case for the self-dual sector of the Yang-Mills theories in four dimensions and its correspondence with the self-dual sector of Einstein's theory was proposed and explored for the first time within the context of the double copy\cite{Monteiro:2011pc,Adamo:2022lah,Monteiro:2013rya}.
-Integrability anomalies arising in the self-dual sectors of gravity and Yang-Mills theory are studied in \cite{Doran:2023cmj}.
+The case for the self-dual sector of the Yang-Mills theories in four dimensions and its correspondence with the self-dual sector of Einstein's theory was proposed and explored for the first time within the context of the double copy\cite{Monteiro:2011pc,Adamo:2022lah,Monteiro:2013rya}.
+Integrability anomalies arising in the self-dual sectors of gravity and Yang-Mills theory are studied in ref. \cite{Doran:2023cmj}.
 This case is of particular relevance since both gauge and gravitational sectors can be described through a cubic Lagrangian giving rise to trivalent Feynman graphs.
-In the self-dual gauge case, one has the Leznov-Parks Lagrangian \cite{Leznov:1986up,Parkes:1992rz} and in the gravitational self-dual sector, we have Pleba\'nski Lagrangian \cite{Boyer:1979hc,Plebanski:1996np}.
-In ref. \cite{Chacon:2020fmr} it was studied new cases for the heavenly double copies.
-There were considered integrable and non-integrable deformations of the self-dual double copy and generalizations of it as the hyper-Hermitian case.
+In the self-dual gauge case, one has the Leznov-Parks Lagrangian \cite{Leznov:1986up,Parkes:1992rz} and in the gravitational self-dual sector, we have the Pleba\'nski Lagrangian \cite{Boyer:1979hc,Plebanski:1996np}.
+In ref. \cite{Chacon:2020fmr} new cases for the heavenly double copies were studied.
+There, integrable and non-integrable deformations of the self-dual double copy and generalizations of it as the hyper-Hermitian case were considered.
 The double copy has been studied as well in the context of celestial amplitudes \cite{Casali:2020vuy,Monteiro:2022lwm,Monteiro:2022xwq} and higher spin self-dual theories \cite{Ponomarev:2017nrr}.
-Some recent works regarding further developments of the self-dual double copy were discussed in some references \cite{Brown:2023zxm,CarrilloGonzalez:2024sto,LopesCardoso:2024ttc,Miller:2024oza}.
+Some recent works regarding further developments of the self-dual double copy were discussed in refs. \cite{Brown:2023zxm,CarrilloGonzalez:2024sto,LopesCardoso:2024ttc,Miller:2024oza}.